 Students that have satisfied ALL graduation requirements may petition the School Board for early graduation.
-Students that are approved for early graduation will be considered graduates and as such will not be allowed to attend Prom activities.
+Students that are approved for early graduation will be considered graduates and will forfeit their rights as Winchester High School students; the exception being Senior Awards Breakfast and Graduation.